-In the United States alone, an estimated 12.6 million people live within a half-mile of oil and gas facilities.19 Research continues to show that oil and gas development creates air pollution, including during production, processing, transmission, and storage.20 Between 2009 and 2015, 685 peer reviewed studies investigated the impacts of fracking.
-Of the 46 studies on air quality, 87 percent indicated elevated air pollution emissions.21 sand, and other materials, diesel trucks also contribute to air pollution during the pre-production phase.25 Diesel exhaust from trucks emits toxic chemicals like BTEX and particulate pollution,26 small particles and liquid droplets that mix into the air.
-When inhaled, these can lead to cardiovascular disease and respiratory conditions, such as shortness of breath, pulmonary inflammation, and aggravation of asthma symptoms.27
+In the United States alone, an estimated 12.6 million people live within a half-mile of oil and gas facilities.
+Pesearch continues to show that oil and gas development creates air pollution, including during production, processing, transmission, and storage.
+Between 2009 and 2015, 685 peer reviewed studies investigated the impacts of fracking.
+Of the 46 studies on air quality, 87 percent indicated elevated air pollution emissions.
+Place in the state of the studies of the studies on air quality.

-Air pollution generated during "pre-production," including drilling, fracking, and flaring-a process used by the industry to burn off excess gases tends to be well known.22 Flaring or venting excess gases that are considered waste has increased due to rapid oil and gas expansion23 and can release toxic chemicals into the air.24 With 2,300 truck trips required per well to transport water,
+Air pollution generated during "pre-production," including drilling, fracking, and flaring-a process used by the industry to burn off excess gases-tends to be well known.
+Flaring or venting excess gases that are considered waste has increased due to rapid oil and gas expansion and can release toxic chemicals into the air.
+With 2,300 truck trips required per well to transport water, sand, and other materials, diesel trucks also contribute to air pollution during the pre-production phase.
+Diesel exhaust from trucks emits toxic chemicals like BTEX and particulate pollution, small particles and liquid droplets that mix into the air.
+When inhaled, these can lead to cardiovascular disease and respiratory conditions, such as shortness of breath, pulmonary inflammation, and aggravation of asthma symptoms.